Do you need an event permit?

 Please submit your application a minimum of 20 working days prior to your event

-No Food vendors or trading
+No food vendors or trading

 Minimal infrastructure